Table of Contents:

 - Prep for surgery.
 Hair is shaved and skin is scrubbed with an antiseptic solution.

 - Surgery.
-Castration involves the removal of the testicles and spaying involves the removal of both ovaries and the uterus.
+Castration involves removing the testicles and spaying involves removing both ovaries and the uterus.
 A scalpel blade or surgical laser is used to open the skin to expose the intended organ.
 Suture is used to ligate blood vessels and to close various tissue and skin layers.
 Skin sutures may require removal in 7 – 14 days or be buried under the skin, which will be absorbed by the body.

 - Post-op recovery monitoring.
 As the patient wakes up from anesthesia, their temperature, heart rate, respiration, incision site, mucous membrane color, and overall demeanor are monitored.